emb-riscv/specs-markdown/csrs.md

 ## Thread Stack Pointer (`spt`)

-The `spt` CSR is an xlen-bits read-write register that holds the stack pointer used by the application current thread.
+The `spt` CSR is an xlen-bit read-write register that holds the stack pointer used by the application current thread.
 It is intended to multi-threaded applications.

 This register is a CSR because access to the stack pointer may occur in context switching